wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/choosing-devices.md

 title: Choosing mobile devices
 description: Advice on how to choose which smartphones, tablets, laptops or desktop PCs to use in your organization.
 published: true
-date: 2021-06-01T20:09:44.075Z
+date: 2021-06-01T20:09:55.403Z
 tags: bronze, bronze-training, mdm
 editor: markdown
 dateCreated: 2021-03-06T02:26:13.051Z
 ---

-When choosing laptops, mobile phones and tablets for use by your organisation, there will be many competing factors to consider.
+When choosing laptops, mobile phones and tablets for use by your organization, there will be many competing factors to consider.
 Price, functionality and portability will all play a part in your decision-making process, and security should too.

 This guidance will help you properly assess the security aspects of the devices you are considering.
 The goal is to ensure you purchase and use devices which are able to provide the level of security your work requires.